Asymptotics of Solutions to Silent Wave Equations: Maxwell's equations in Kasner spacetimes

-which is a wave equation.
-Below, we study solutions $F$ to Maxwell's equations in Kasner spacetimes, by studying solutions to this wave equation satisfied by a potential $\omega$ in the Lorenz gauge.
+Below, we study solutions $F$ to Maxwell's equations in Kasner spacetimes, by studying solutions to the wave equation \eqref{lorenz gauge equation} satisfied by a potential $\omega$ in the Lorenz gauge.
 Of course, there is the question of how relevant such an analysis is for general $F$, given that in principle the potential $\omega$ only exists locally.
 However, for the Kasner spacetimes, this issue can be dealt with by using cohomology; see Remark~\ref{localisation argument} below for details.
 For this reason, henceforth we assume $F = d\omega$ globally.

 Recall that the Kasner spacetimes are the spacetimes $(M,g)$, where $M = (0, \infty) \times \mathbb{T}^3$,